ShadowWolf387/DorabellaCipher/ReadMe.md

 The PDF file has most of the details of the solution.
 The various other files will be listed here as needed.

 Other files you may be interested in will be found in the CryptoProject section.
-The shotgun hill climber and the subcipher helper havn't been published yet.
+The shotgun hill climber has it's own section.

 Fonts: